ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/azure-functions.md

 ## More Samples

-In this section we will be using different types of triggers, bindings to build azure functions to integrate with different azure services using concepts explained in the above sections.
+This section uses different types of triggers and bindings to build Azure functions to integrate with different Azure services using concepts explained in the above sections.

 ### HTTP Trigger -> Queue Output

 The following Ballerina code gives an example of using an HTTP trigger to invoke the function, a queue output binding to write an entry to a queue, and also an HTTP output binding to respond back to the caller with a message.

-First of all we need to create a queue to hold the outputs of the function.
-We can do that by accessing the storage account that was created alongside the function app in the prerequisites.
-Select Queues in the sidebar in the storage accounts.
-Click on the add queue button and enter the same value as the value of the "queueName" property in the below QueueOutput annotation.
+First, create a queue to hold the outputs of the function by accessing the storage account that was created alongside the function app in the prerequisites.
+Select **Queues** in the sidebar in the storage accounts.
+Click the *Add queue** button, and enter the same value as the value of the `queueName` property in the below `QueueOutput` annotation.

 ```ballerina
 import ballerinax/azure_functions as af;